 - Create job search documents

-COPD01 culminates with the application of concepts and techniques in a Job Search Competition Simulation, which brings together the different elements you are exposed through the course.
+This course culminates with the application of concepts and techniques in a Job Search Competition Simulation, which brings together the different elements you are exposed to through the course.

-Once you have successfully completed COPD01, you'll receive your work term sequence.
+Once you have successfully completed COPB50, you'll receive your work term sequence.
 Learn more about co-op work term sequencing »

 Course Timing & Enrollment

-This course is typically taken 2 semesters (8 months) prior to your first scheduled work term.
-You’ll be enrolled into a COPD03 section based on your subject POSt; each of these course sections are delivered to tailor information to your academic program and its relevant job markets.
+This course is typically taken in two semesters (eight months) prior to your first scheduled work term.
+You’ll be enrolled into a section based on your subject POSt; each of these course sections are delivered to tailor information to your academic program and its relevant job markets.

 During this course, you will: